ssbc/ssb-secure-partial-replication-impl-spec/README.md

  - the ability to reason about feeds of another identity and to use that for replication

-Including a RPC for getting the meta feed announce messages of one or more feeds.
+Including the [getSubset] RPC for getting the meta feed announce messages of one or more feeds.

 - Spec: https://github.com/ssb-ngi-pointer/ssb-meta-feed-spec
 - JS implementation: https://github.com/ssb-ngi-pointer/ssb-meta-feeds